Ewa6/quoteable-service/docs/tutorials/update-subscribers-quote-preferences.md

 ---
 layout: default
-title: Your Page Title
+title: Update a subscriber's quote preferences
 ---

-# Update a subscriber's email or mobile
+# Update a subscriber's quote preferences

-This tutorial demonstrates how to update a subscriber's email address or mobile number using the Quoteable API.
-This process is useful when subscribers need to change their contact information.
+This tutorial demonstrates how to update a subscriber's quote preferences using the Quoteable API.
+This process allows subscribers to change which types of quotes they want to receive.

 <div class="tutorial-duration">
   <div class="icon-container">